savicario/addis-ababa-hydroserver-training-2026/README.md

 ### Session Overview

-In this session, you will learn how to continue working with real data in HydroServer through a practical exercise.
-You will work through the main steps for automating data ingestion from CSV files, visualizing your data, and performing quality control.
+In this session, you will continue working with real data in HydroServer through a practical exercise.
+However, instead of using code, you will use applications developed by the HydroServer team to facilitate data ingestion and quality control.

+You will learn the main steps for automating data ingestion from CSV files, visualizing your data, and performing quality control.
+These tools are particularly useful when you want to interact with HydroServer without programming.

+The steps you will follow are:

 - Upload observations using the **Streaming Data Loader**
-- Automate the upload of new observations to HydroServer
 - **Visualize observations** and explore summary statistics
 - Perform **Quality Control (QC)** on your observations

-This exercise is the same for all the countries.
-We will use the current telemetry data from the **Kanzenze station** in Rwanda
+The exercise for this session (Exercise 2) is the same for all countries.
+We will use the current telemetry data from the **Kanzenze Hydrological Station** in Rwanda, which was also used as an example in Exercise 1.

 ### What you will do

 During this session, you will:

-- Create a **monitoring site** and a new **datastream** to receive observations.
+- Create a **monitoring site** (Kenya and Uganda) and a new **datastream** to receive observations.
 - Configure the **Streaming Data Loader** to automatically upload new observations to HydroServer whenever the CSV file is updated.
 - **Visualize your observations** in HydroServer and explore summary statistics such as the mean, median, and standard deviation.
 - Use the **HydroServer Quality Control (QC) App** to review and edit your observations.